This article is a companion piece to this video

 In Practice, Sovereign Immunity Doesn’t Cover Tortious Behavior

-However, almost all states have waived sovereign immunity to some extent; they allow for private citizens to file claims against government entities in certain situations.
+In the decades since the FTCA was passed, state governments have made their own additional amendments.
+In fact, almost all states have waived sovereign immunity to some extent; they allow for private citizens to file claims against government entities in certain situations.
 But as is the case with many areas of the law, there are exceptions upon exceptions and specific rules that apply to potential claims against the government.
 Subrogation law is nuanced and varied, even more so when it involves the government.
 Aggressive, detail-oriented subrogation management is integral to achieving subrogation recovery.

 Determining the Viability of Subrogating Against a State or Local Government

-You must be prepared for certain limitations on possible subrogation recovery; often states have limits on dollar amounts, which may fall short of the financial extent of the damages.
+You must be prepared for certain limitations on possible subrogation recovery; states often have limits on dollar amounts, which may fall short of the financial extent of the damages.
 Other states, such as Ohio, have waived sovereign immunity for the general public but bar subrogation claims against government entities.
 In other words, the government will compensate private citizens when it causes damages but insurance companies will not be compensated by the state.

 Pursuing subrogation recovery from a government entity in this state is extremely difficult, and requires a subrogation-focused Ohio attorney experienced in subrogating claims involving government torts.
 Sometimes, the best route forward is to identify other liable parties associated with the incident.

-Jumping through the Administrative Hoops of Government Subrogation
+Jumping Through the Administrative Hoops of Government Subrogation

 One of the main reasons it is important to identify if a government entity is responsible for your loss is that many states have specific time limits and procedural constraints.
-These regulations function as safeguards to a complete waiver of Sovereign Immunity.
+These regulations function as safeguards to a complete waiver of sovereign immunity.
 While they protect the government employee or entity, they also complicate the subrogation process and even the viability of bringing a subrogation lawsuit against the government.

 Two key factors that will cause your subrogation lawsuit to be rejected if you fail stay on top of them are: